First off, an IRA (Individual Retirement Arrangement) is NOT an investment.

 An IRA is a shelter for investments.
 A tax shelter.

 The purpose of using an IRA as an investment account to hold all of these securities is simple; the tax breaks.
 However, you are responsible for a 10% fee when you don’t follow the rules.
-The main rule to know is that, in typical circumstances, you should not begin pulling money out of an IRA until your are at least 59 1/2; otherwise, you could be hit with penalties and fees for the withdraw.
+The main rule to know is that, in typical circumstances, you should not begin pulling money out of an IRA until you are at least 59 1/2; otherwise, you could be hit with penalties and fees for the withdrawal.
+There are some circumstances when you can pull the money out early.

 Note: You will not incur fees or penalties for withdrawing money that you put into an IRA, you will only incur fees or penalties from your earnings.